-conclusion. the main In problem in antimicrobial resistance is lack of new class antibiotics.
-The disinclination of of pharmaceutical industries to antibiotic discovery projects due to the low economic efficiency also exacerbates the situation.
+conclusion. the main problem antimicrobial resistance is lack of new class antibiotics.
+The disinclination pharmaceutical industries to antibiotic discovery projects due to the low economic efficiency also exacerbates the situation.
 Therefore, it is responsibility of universities, research centers and non-profitable health care organizations to focus on the antibiotic discovery.
-Furthermore, investigating unstudied and extreme environment for new antibiotic-producing microbes. in situ cultivation methods including iChip to investigate uncultivable isolate and microbial strains and phage therapy seem promising approaches to combat antimicrobial resistance crisis.
+Furthermore, investigating unstudied and extreme environment for new antibiotic-producing microbes, cultivation methods including iChip to investigate uncultivable isolate and microbial strains and phage therapy seem promising approaches to combat antimicrobial resistance crisis.